shouldsee/catsmile/README.md

-CATSMILE: A (cat)alogue of Statistical Machine Learning Error Functions
+CATSMILE: A CATalogue of Statistical Machine Learning Error Functions